tomshaffner/PiThermalCam/index.md

 *As I leave the image, my bodyheat being removed makes the temperature difference between the windows and wall more visible*

 #### Interpolation Algorithms
 Also, the process of blowing the image up larger requires zoom/interpolation algorithms of various sorts.
-As an example, here is a picture of me with the Matplotlib approach before interpolation (i.e. just the raw data as an image):
+E.g. here is a picture of me with the Matplotlib approach before interpolation (i.e. just the raw data as an image):

 {:.center}
 ![Matplotlib Raw Data Wave](/images/Matplotlib Simple Wave.gif#center)
 *The raw temperature data as an image.*

-Now change the color scheme and interpolate for a much cleaner picture:
+Now change the color scheme and interpolate for a cleaner/clearer picture:

 {:.center}
 ![Matplotlib Wave](/images/Matplotlib Wave.gif#center)